jeetsukumaran/obsidian-bearings/README.md

 Navigate your notegraph through tree-based views of links listed in frontmatter properties that define semantic and logical relationships between notes.

-Relationships can be either hierarchical (e.g., superordinate/subordinates, parent/child, classifier/classified) or flat (e.g. coordinate, related, adjacent, see-also).
+Relationships can be either superordinate (e.g., superordinate/subordinates, parent/child, classifier/classified) or flat (e.g. coordinate, related, adjacent, see-also).

 Relationships are defined by specifying a link to another note in a given note's frontmatter properties.